Aimar-Goni/AG_AIMedievalSim/README.md

 #### Academic Sources

-1.  **Millington, I., & Funge, J. (2009). *Artificial Intelligence for Games* (2nd ed.).
-CRC Press.**
+1.  **Millington, I., & Funge, J. *Artificial Intelligence for Games* .**
     *   **Summary:** This book provides a comprehensive overview of AI techniques used in games, covering pathfinding, decision-making, movement, and agent architecture.
-    *   **Relevance & Application:** Chapter 4 (Decision Making) and Chapter 5 (Behavior Trees) were particularly influential.
-The book's explanation of Behavior Trees nodes like Sequences, Selectors, Decorators, and Tasks provided the foundational knowledge for designing the AI logic in `AlesAndFables`.
+    *   **Relevance & Application:** Chapter 4 (Decision Making) and Chapter 5 (Behavior Trees) were particularly influential (Millington & Funge, 2009).
+The book's explanation of Behavior Trees nodes like Sequences, Selectors, Decorators, and Tasks (Millington & Funge, 2009) provided the foundational knowledge for designing the AI logic in `AlesAndFables`.
-    *   **Analysis & Influence:** Millington and Funge emphasise the modularity and reusability of Behavior Tree tasks and services.
-This principle guided the creation of many specific task nodes in my project, such as `MS_FindNearestWorkSite, and `FlipBoolTask`.
+    *   **Analysis & Influence:** Millington and Funge (2009) emphasise the modularity and reusability of Behavior Tree tasks and services.
+This principle (Millington & Funge, 2009) guided the creation of many specific task nodes in my project, such as `MS_FindNearestWorkSite, and `FlipBoolTask`.
 Each task is designed to be a self-contained unit of behaviour.
 For example, `UMS_BTDecorator_NeedToGatherItems` checks if the AI's inventory (`AIChar->Inventory_->GetResourceAmount(QuestType)`) is less than the `QuestAmount` on the Blackboard.
 This decorator, combined with a Sequence node, ensures the AI only attempts to gather if needed.

         ![IMAGE: Diagram of a simple Behavior Tree (Selector, Sequence, Task, Decorator) based on Millington & Funge's explanations.](https://raw.githubusercontent.com/Aimar-Goni/AG_AIMedievalSim/main/Images/image-7.png)